BonsaiDen/BiSON.js/README.md

 - Integers are limited to 32 bits

 > **Important:** For reasons of speed, **BiSON** does **not** perform any
 > validation on the data you pass it.
-> *For example:* Passing Numbers that are not in range will result in invalid
+> *E.g:* Passing Numbers that are not within the valid range will result
-> output and result in infinite loops in the worst case.
+> in invalid  output and result in infinite loops in the worst case.

 ## Speed